ItserX/worker-pool/README.md

 Adds a new worker to the pool.

 ### `DeleteWorker()`
 Removes a worker from the pool.
-Won't remove workers if none exist.

 ### `SendJob(data string)`
 Sends a job to the pool for processing.
-Won't accept jobs if no workers exist.

 ### `GracefulShutdown()`
-Initiates a graceful shutdown - waits for all pending jobs to complete before shutting down.
+Initiates a graceful shutdown.

 ## Testing
 ```sh